2006–07 Port Vale F.C. season: League One

-The season started with Vale in fine form, winning their first four games.
+The season started with Vale in fine form, winning their first four games for the first time in 77 years.
 His four goals meant Constantine was named the division's Player of the Month for August.
-This run came to a halt with four defeats in the next five games, Vale scoring just three goals.
-In November, Ross Gardner was signed on loan from Nottingham Forest, and would join permanently in the January transfer window.
-Foyle also signed defender Clayton Fortune on a season long loan for a second time, this time from Leyton Orient.
-Heading into December with just three wins in fifteen league games, they won their first four games, with Constantine hitting five of Vale's nine goals.
+This run stopped with four defeats in the next five games, with Vale scoring just three goals.
+Vale beat Blackpool by two goals to one, Keith Southern's last-minute goal halving Vale's lead established by Constantine and Sodje.

+In November, Ross Gardner was signed on loan from Nottingham Forest and would join permanently in the January transfer window.
+Foyle also signed defender Clayton Fortune on a season-long loan for a second time, this time from Leyton Orient.
+Heading into December with just three wins in 15 league games, they won their first four games, with Constantine hitting five of Vale's nine goals.
+On 16 December, Vale won 1–0 at home to Brentford as Foyle recovered in hospital from an infected knee, with assistant Dean Glover taking charge in his absence.

 In January, Foyle splashed out £30,000 on Crewe Alexandra striker Luke Rodgers.
 He also signed former teammate Paul Musselwhite as an emergency back-up goalkeeper following an injury to Mark Goodlad, as well as Cardiff City midfielder Malvin Kamara.
 He also turned down an offer from Barnsley of £200,000 (plus Marc Richards) for Constantine, who claimed to be happy at Vale Park.
-However he did sell skilful winger Jeff Smith to Carlisle United for £60,000.
+However, he did sell skilful winger Jeff Smith to Carlisle United for £60,000.
 Also leaving Burslem was Louis Briscoe, who was allowed to join Leek Town.
+On 13 January, they fell to a 2–1 defeat at Blackpool, with all three goals coming in the final 18 minutes: Andy Morrell put the Tangerines in front after 72 minutes, and David Fox followed his lead four minutes later, before Sodje halved Vale's deficit from the penalty spot in injury time.
 Vale's form had left them once again, as they failed to pick up a win in a sequence of seven games.

 In February, defender Rhys Weston joined on a short-term contract, having left Norwegian club Viking FK.
 On 10 March, Vale travelled to the Don Valley Stadium, and Sodje managed to hit four goals past the Rotherham United defence to give Vale a 5–1 win.
 This gave Vale fans a sliver of hope of reaching the play-offs, but Vale failed to string two wins together in their final nine games, despite a 3–0 win over nearby Crewe Alexandra.
+They ended the season with a 2–1 home win over AFC Bournemouth as goals from Sodje and Rodgers were enough to defeat the visitors despite a late goal from Luke Summerfield.